Codexa-v1/Codexa/docs/planning/Sprint03/DevelopmentPlan.md

 ## 3. 👤 User Stories with Acceptance Criteria

 ### User Story 1: Guest Management
-**As an event planner,** I want to add guests with unique IDs (not emails), so that I can reuse the same guest across multiple events.
+**As an event planner,** I want to add guests, so that they can accept or decline my invitation
 - **Acceptance Criteria:**
   - Guests can be added without duplicate errors.
   - Each guest has a unique ID scoped to an event.
-  - A “VIP” tag can be added to highlight priority guests.

 ---

 ### User Story 2: Vendor Management
 **As an event planner,** I want to compare vendors by availability and affordability, so that I can make cost-effective and conflict-free choices.
 - **Acceptance Criteria:**
   - Alerts if required vendor details are missing.
-  - Vendors unavailable if booked on the same date.
   - Vendors can be filtered by budget.
   - When a vendor is added, the budget reduces accordingly.
-  - Alert appears if budget is exceeded.

 ---